NethServer/docs/administrator-manual/en/webtop4.rst

 All incoming mail filters configured within SOGo, must be manually recreated inside WebTop interface.
-The same apply if the user is switching from WebTop to SOGo.
+This also applies if the user is switching from WebTop to SOGo.

 Active Directory authentication
 ===============================

-After performing the join to Active Directory domain, access WebTop administration page, then from tree menu on the left, select :guilabel:`Domain` -> :guilabel:`NethServer`.
+After an Active Directory domain has been joined, access WebTop administration page, then from tree menu on the left, select :guilabel:`Domain` -> :guilabel:`NethServer`.

 Edit the following fields: